-Follow in the footsteps of Scotland’s Braveheart!
+Wallace Begins: Following in the footsteps of Scotland’s Braveheart!

-Wallace led Scotland in its wars of independence in the 13th Century but did you know that Paisley and Renfrewshire play an integral role in the life of one of Scotland’s most venerated heroes?
+Wallace led Scotland in its wars of independence in the 13th Century.
+But did you know that Paisley and Renfrewshire play an integral role in the life of one of Scotland’s most venerated heroes?

 Renfrewshire is the perfect start and end point for your Wallace Begins trail.